AnKing-VIP/AnKing-Note-Types/README.md

 ## How to Use These Note Types
 **To download a note type,** find the latest version in the [Releases](https://github.com/AnKingMed/AnKing-Note-Types/releases) tab

-**To learn how to use and customize a note type,** open the [Note Types Folder](https://github.com/AnKingMed/AnKing-Note-Types/tree/master/Note%20Types).
+**To learn how to use and customize a note type,** watch [this video](https://youtu.be/NYUhNMyAZNs).
+For written instructions, open the [Note Types Folder](https://github.com/AnKingMed/AnKing-Note-Types/tree/master/Note%20Types).
 Each Folder has it's own README file that explains the note and it's features

+**To install the AnKing Note Types add-on,** (allows for very easy and user-friendly customization) visit this page: https://ankiweb.net/shared/info/952691989

 ## How to Update These Note Types
 There are two methods to update if you already have any of these notes in your collection